smartDevel/trackex/README.md

 # Download

-App is currently available on the [Google Play](https://play.google.com/store/apps/details?id=com.nominalista.expenses), but you can also download newest APK from [releases page](https://github.com/nominalista/expenses/releases).
+App is currently available on the [Google Play](https://play.google.com/store/apps/details?id=eu.ways4.trackex), but you can also download newest APK from [releases page](https://github.com/smartDevel/trackex/releases).

 # Contact

-Expenses is developed and maintained by [nominalista](https://github.com/nominalista).
-Feel free to reach out to [the.nominalista@gmail.com](mailto://the.nominalista@gmail.com).
+Trackex is developed and maintained by [smartDevel](https://github.com/smartDevel).
+Feel free to reach out to [development4android@ways4.me](mailto://development4android@ways4.me).

 # Copyright

-    Copyright 2019 Nominalista.
+    Copyright 2022 smartDevel.
 All rights reserved.

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.